stefanstaniAIM/IPPR2016/README.md

  - **ServiceDiscovery:** Automatic detection of devices and services.
  - **ConfigurationService:** Central repository for configuration files.
  - **ProcessModelStorage:** This is the process repository.
  - **ProcessEngine:** Responsible for the execution of processes, based on Akka.
+ - **EventLogger:** Logs events during execution, exports logs in CSV format, manipulates PNML files and transforms manipulated PNML files to OWL files.
  - **Gateway:** Authentication and authorization service and handles the requests of the process execution frontend (GUI).
  - **Persistence:** Hibernate mapping of the database tables.
  - **ExternalCommunicator:** For the support of external projects.